< Back to Summer Screenings page

 Let the sound waves move your spirit.
 Music and dance are at the core of these personal and innovative works exploring cultural identity, nostalgia, loss, and remembrance.
 Like a playlist on shuffle, music videos, documentaries, and narrative dramas from these 8 filmmakers coalesce into a gorgeous display of how music can connect us, no matter who or where we are.

-Please note: Films in this program contain themes, images, language, that may not be suitable for all ages and flashing lights.
+Please note: Films in this program contain flashing lights and themes, images, and language that may not be suitable for all ages.

 Films